RamV13/scrabble/overview.md

 ### Code Design

 Types are sometimes specified to assist OCaml in overcoming the pitfalls of weak type inference with records or refs and also to improve code clarity in some cases.
+For loops are also sometimes used to more easily iterate over two dimensional lists (the grid).

 #### UI
 - used 'id' even for repeated tags because of limitations of `Js_of_ocaml` in searching through an HTML table